backdrop-contrib/utz_tokens/README.md

 Note that _datetime_ and _format_ are separated by a pipe (|), not a colon (:), because _datetime_ might contain a colon (typically separating hours and minutes).

 You can use these tokens anywhere that tokens are accepted.
-To use the tokens in formatted text (the most common use case), install and enable the [Token Filter](https://backdropcms.org/project/token_filter) module.
+To use the tokens in formatted text (the most common use case), install and enable the [Token Filter](https://backdropcms.org/project/token_filter) module and then enable the "Replace tokens" filter in your text format.

 ### Timezone Detection for Anonymous Users